DebbieBergstrom/Culture-Club/TESTING.md

 ### Accessibility

-- The WAVE Web Accessibility Evaluation Tool helped identify potential accessibility issues, including errors and contrast warnings.
-I addressed these issues promptly to improve the overall accessibility of the website.
+- The WAVE Web Accessibility Evaluation Tool helped identify potential accessibility issues like contrast warnings.
+They were taken into consideration, but were assessed as not being a problem in this projects design.

 ### Performance

-- Performance tests yielded strong results, indicating excellent performance on both desktop and mobile devices.
+- Performance tests yielded medium to strong results, indicating good performance on both desktop and mobile devices.
 Some known errors related to image optimization were identified but could not be resolved due to external dependencies.

 ### User Experience